 Here’s a reflection process that can support those who wish to better structure their professional development.

 In order to undertake an approach that suits you, first think about one of your primary goals and the « why » behind that goal.

 A primary goal is an overview of the direction your professional development journey will take.
 For example, it can take a very vague form, like “develop my digital skills”, or “learn to use my iPad in the classroom”.
-The goal can also be more specific, such as « integrate a digital portfolio into the classroom with my students » or « integrate my students into the assessment process ».
+The goal can also be more specific, such as « integrate a digital portfolio into the classroom with my students » or « involve my students into the assessment process ».

 Once you’ve set a goal, think about its “why”.
 Is it because you want to take up a new challenge?
 To better engage your students?
-To integrate a new project into your school?
+To integrate a new project in your school?
 An approach that comes from within you or that you fully embrace makes it easier to move forward in the process and to maintain the necessary motivation.

 2- Create your vision

 With the main goal identified, let’s see what you already have in your toolbox, what you need to add to it, and what it will look like next.